Cacti/documentation/syslog-plugin.md

 ![install advisor](images/syslog_install_advisor.PNG)

-You will also need to ensure the cacti user is granted select on the syslog database
+You will also need to ensure the cacti user is granted select on the Syslog database

 ```shell
 GRANT SELECT  ON syslog.* TO  'cacti'@'localhost';